 Right now, Kyrgyzstan doesn’t require any visa for foreign travelers from the USA, Canada, Australia, UK, Turkey and most of Europe.
 The list includes many more visa-free countries, and citizens of other countries can apply for an e-visa online.
 We will let you know if this policy changes.

 - 24 nights of accommodation in double rooms with private bathrooms; one night in a yurt in Kyrgyzstan, weather permitting.
 Single rooms available with supplement.

 - Textile expert Cynthia Samake to accompany tour.

 - All breakfasts in the hotels

-- 22 Lunches and 20 Dinners (2 meals will be on your own)
+- 24 Lunches and 22 Dinners (2 meals will be on your own on free days)

 - Transportation by air-conditioned Minibus

 - Entrance fees to all sites and monuments

 - Modern, fast train travel between Tashkent and Samarkand, Samarkand and Bukhara.